psy0rz/zfs_autobackup/README.md

 ## Example

-In this example we're going to backup a machine called `pve` to a machine called `backup`.
+In this example we're going to backup a machine called `server1` to a machine called `backup`.

 ### Setup SSH login